 - Read chapter 2.8 of Lectures in Meteorology

 - ATM401: Answer the questionnaire by Thursday 2359 AST.
-ATM601/Chem601: Summarize the material, copy it into this form and answer the questions
+ATM601/Chem601: Summarize the material, copy it into this form and answer the questionnaire.

-- All students: Solve the problems in this Unit 6 task sheet, scan and submit your solutions here by Thursday 2359 AST.
+- All students: Solve the problems in this Unit 6 task sheet at your class level, scan and submit your solutions to firstname.lastname@example.org by Thursday 2359 AST.